🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Retargeting is a PPC ad strategy that drops a tracking pixel in a prospect’s pocket after they show some sort of interest in your brand.
-As they surf around, a display ad will appear to remind prospects how awesome you are (and that they should go back and look at your stuff again).
+As they surf around the internet, they’ll get served up an ad to remind them about how awesome you are (and that they should go back and look at your stuff again).

-It works (really well) because it plays by psychological rules, pressing a persuasive button in your prospect’s brain multiple times—ideally seven times—over a period of time.
+It works because it plays by psychological rules, pressing a persuasive button in your prospect’s brain multiple times over a period of time.

-This helps conversions because, although Impulsive types buy sight-unseen, the majority of responsible consumers proceed with caution.
+This helps conversions because, although impulsive types buy sight-unseen, the majority of responsible consumers take time to make a purchase.

-Those potential customers decide to come back to your page where the odds that they will buy your product this time are fairly decent.
+Those potential customers decide to come back to your page where the odds of a purchase are higher than before.

 And that’s the goal.

-Retargeting increases the odds of conversion provided you don’t push prospects away by overdoing it.
+Retargeting increases the odds of conversion—if you don’t push prospects away by overdoing it.

 That’s retargeting in a nutshell.

-Whereas both retargeting and remarketing promote messages to people who have already engaged with your ads or website (i.e. not new people), retargeting is specific to paid ads and remarketing typically consists of email targeted toward existing customers (e.g. email automation).
+While both retargeting and remarketing promote messages to people who have already engaged with your ads or website (i.e. not new people), they differ in who they target.

-Think of retargeting as building new pools of buyers to target with ads online (hence the name retargeting).
+Retargeting is a first-time acquisition tactic.
+You can think of it as building new pools of buyers to target with ads online (hence the name retargeting).
+Retargeting helps re-engage visitors who have previously visited your website but didn’t convert by displaying targeted ads.

-Think of remarketing as building pools of people to market to again- because they already bought once.
+Remarketing falls under customer marketing and retention.
+Think of it as building pools of people to market to again—because they already bought once.

 Retargeting works smarter, not harder.

-On average, companies pay $0.66 to $1.23 per click for remarketing.
+On average, companies pay $0.66 to $1.23 per click for remarketing, making it a cost-effective form of online advertising.
 Compare that to the average cost-per-click (CPC) for Google search ads (in the mid-$2 range) and display ads (usually less than $1).

 And that means cheaper CPCs.

-You can target each visitor based on what they did (what actions they took) when they visited your site the first time.
+You can target each visitor based on their user behavior when they visited your site the first time.

 Did they land on your page, stay for less than 5 seconds, then bounce?
 Or did they scroll down a blog article fairly far and fill out a form to get the bonus content upgrade?